slavonic/slavonic.github.io/users.md

 ### Microsoft Office

 Microsoft Corporation does not recognize Church Slavonic as a language, and so hyphenation and spell checking are not available, even in third-party extensions.
-Furthermore, there is no support for Church Slavonic in Microsoft Office.
 Church Slavonic texts **may** display correctly in Microsoft Office using the Ponomar Unicode font.
 However, your results may vary, and you may see incorrectly positioned diacritical marks, missing characters and other problems.
 There are no workarounds for these issues.

 *We do not provide any support for Microsoft products*.